 - In most SoCCs projects implemented by AI, one commSoCC, or credit that goes toward redeeming resources for an entire community to share, is accrued every time a member earns five SoCCs.
 While this is generally a good mix of personal incentives and community spirit, this ratio can be altered in consultation with the local partner and the community depending upon local needs and conditions.

 The Redeeming Menu

-For every five iSoCCs earned by a community member, one commSoCCs is also deposited into the community cache, which can then be used for infrastructure projects such as a micro-sewage system, improvements to the streets or public space, or access to clean drinking water.
-The community needs to come together to decide how they would spend the commSoCCs, which in turn helps build leadership and social capital in the community.
+For every five iSoCCs earned by a community member, one commSoCC is also deposited into the community cache, which can then be used for infrastructure projects such as a micro-sewage system, improvements to the streets or public space, or access to clean drinking water.
+The community needs to come together to decide how they will spend the commSoCCs, which in turn helps build leadership and social capital in the community.

 3. Creating SoCCs recording system

 The SoCCmarket.org platform is designed to facilitate SoCCs transactions and to collect data needed to measure and improve local projects.
 This user-friendly platform allows anyone anywhere in the world to use SoCCs.
 SoCCs members and managers can record and track SoCCs transactions using this application and the site includes SoCCs Earning and Redeeming Menus.
 In the future, it will also include case studies of other successful projects so that community-to-community learning and communication can also take place.